Skip to content

 RELATIONSHIP BETWEEN SAVINGS AND INVESTMENT

 Savings and Investments both, make a singular process that is known as capital formation.
-Higher is the level of savings, higher will be the level of investments in the country.
+The higher the level of savings, the higher will be the level of investments in the country.
 When the savings are used in further production, that is investment; it is known as capital formation.

 The relationship between savings and investment may be explained by taking the following formula: